trawlingweb/APIservicies/API instagram/en/03_Workers_creation_method.md

 }
 ```

-# Enhanced Searches with Twitter Syntax
+# Enhanced Searches with Instagram Syntax

-Twitter utilizes its own advanced syntax to execute specific and detailed searches within its platform.
+Instagram utilizes its own advanced syntax to execute specific and detailed searches within its platform.
 This syntax allows filtering results by keywords, hashtags, mentions, locations, dates, and other parameters.
-When defining keywords for a Worker, you can use this syntax to launch precise queries against Twitter's search engine.
-This maximizes the efficiency and relevance of the data captured by each Worker, facilitating more effective monitoring and analysis of conversations on Twitter.
+When defining keywords for a Worker, you can use this syntax to launch precise queries against Instagram's search engine.
+This maximizes the efficiency and relevance of the data captured by each Worker, facilitating more effective monitoring and analysis of conversations on Instagram.

 Here's a list of elements you can combine with your keywords when creating them within a worker: